Suns use 2 big 2nd-half runs to beat Kings 116-100

 Tied at 73 with 4:45 left in the third quarter, the Suns closed the period with a 17-5 run.
 Phoenix extended its lead to 107-88 on Booker’s fast-break layup during an 18-5 run in the fourth.

 Bridges was 9 of 15 from the field, going 4 of 8 from long range.
 Johnson was 7 of 9, hitting 3 of 4 3-pointers.
-He made all four of his free throws.
+He made all four of his free throws

+“When teams throw junk defenses at me and they’re blitzing a lot, we have guys that can make them pay,” Booker said.
+“That’s why we have the team that we do.
+Not surprising to me.
+We knew from the night before that we had a lot of open looks that we didn’t make and me myself needed to take care of the ball better.
+We’ll figure it out.”

+“It’s a good learning experience,” Walton said.
+“They’ve got guys over there, Chris Paul leading the group and an All-Star in Booker, they’ve got pride.
+They lost the first night, we knew it was going to be even tougher tonight.
+We just had some real mental breakdowns and when we did they were ready to pounce on it.”

-Chris Paul had eight points and 12 assists.
+Paul had eight points and 12 assists.
 The Phoenix newcomer spent much of the fourth quarter cheering on his teammates while casually perched on a barrier between the bench and the court.

 Ayton helped the Suns to a 44-39 edge in rebounds.